 - Let travelling friends or your guesthouse know what you’re doing.
 You don’t want to go missing without anyone realizing that you’re gone.

 - Try to travel in daylight hours as much as possible.
 This will decrease the risk of anything bad happening to you when you’re on the road.

 - Keep your money safe.
 Have a money belt handy and keep your money and cards in different places.
 It’s horrific if you have all of your stuff in one bag and then that bag goes missing.

 - Don’t get too intoxicated.
 If you’re heading out for the night, to drink or smoke, don’t get too crazy.
 Know your limits.
-There’s no easier way to get exploited then by being messy.
+There’s no easier way to get exploited than by being messy.

 Is Jamaica safe for female travellers?

 It might seem more than a bit overwhelming to travel to Jamaica as a female traveller, solo or otherwise, but women do go there.
-Sexual crimes are rife, however, and it’s an ongoing issue in Jamaica, even for tourists.
-Less so, but still a reality.

 - Don’t tell people where you’re staying or what your plans are.
 People who seem overly interested are probably sketchier than you think, so ignore them, lie, or just remove yourself from the situation.

 - Don’t be afraid to say ‘no’.
 Don’t worry about hurting someone’s feelings out of politeness.
 What about your feelings?